Skip Header

 More information on whether a client should consider applying for a TTFAC can be found HERE

-There is an additional consideration for clients that reached age 75 before 6 April 2024 and this is due to the fact there may have been Benefit Crystallisation Events that occurred at age 75, such as:
+There is an additional consideration for clients that reached age 75 before 6 April 2024 and this is due to the fact there is likely to have been Benefit Crystallisation Events that occurred at age 75, such as:

 • BCE 5: Defined benefit test at age 75 (uncrystallised rights)